ostis-ai/sc-web/README.md

 ```

 ### Running
-To run ostis web interface you should build knowledge base and run sctp server.
-You can do it by running `./build_kb.sh` and `./run_sctp.sh` in [ostis-web-platform](https://github.com/ostis-ai/ostis-web-platform) module.
+To run ostis web interface you should build knowledge base and run sc server.
+You can do it by running `./build_kb.sh` and `./run_sc_server.sh` in [ostis-web-platform](https://github.com/ostis-ai/ostis-web-platform) module.
 After that you should run `./run_scweb.sh` in */scripts* directory.